Constructing Parsimonious Analytic Models for Dynamic Systems via Symbolic Regression: Experimental Results

 In all experiments, the size of the SNGP population was set to 500 and the evolution was limited to 30000 generations.
 The elementary function set was $\{*, \, +, \, -, \, \mathrm{sin}, \, \mathrm{cos}, \, \mathrm{sign}\}$.
 The maximum depth $d$ was set to~7.
 In \emph{Experiment~C1}, various numbers of features were tested: $n_f \in \{1, 2, 10\}$ for $\alpha$ and $n_f \in \{1, 4, 10\}$ for $\dot\alpha$.
-The parameters of the MGGP algorithm in \emph{Experiment~C1} and \emph{C2} were set accordingly to achieve a comparable performance as the SNGP algorithm.
+The parameters of the MGGP algorithm in \emph{Experiment~C1} and \emph{C2} were set similarly, taking into account the conceptual differences between the two algorithms to allow for a fair comparison.